swayamyadav05/GroceryCredit/README.md

 ## 💡 Personal Story

-One day, my mom asked me to help her keep track of grocery items and the money spent, which she had been recording manually in a notebook.
+One day, my mom asked me to help her keep track of grocery items and the money credited, which she had been recording manually in a notebook.
 Wanting to make things easier and modern for her, and to work on building a real-world app, I created Udhaaro.
 This app is dedicated to her, and to anyone who wants a simple, digital way to manage grocery expenses.

 ## 🚀 Project Overview